 The second sketchbook is from Gilot’s trip to India in late 1979.
 She fills it with drawings while out on the streets and sitting on bumpy plane rides between cities.
 The sketches, mostly in black and white, capture people on the road, market stalls, cows and other animals, and wall advertisements for the coming election.
 Central to the sketchbook are the figures of women, working or carrying a load, always clad in impeccable saris whose folds especially attract the artist: “The cloth is a cocoon,” she notes, “and in this latent metamorphosis lies the magic of the curved line.”

-In 1981 Gilot visits Senegal, together with her husband, Dr. Jonas Salk, inventor of the polio vaccine and at the time in Africa for a vaccination campaign.
-Gilot is impressed by the people she encounters, their movements and meetings, life in the circle huts and on marketplaces.
+In 1981 Gilot visits Senegal, where she is impressed by the people she encounters, their movements and meetings, life in the circle huts and on marketplaces.
 Her sketchbook is almost jewel-like in its colorful intensity, juxtaposed with deep-inked black-and-white line drawings.
 Again we see many women in flowing garments, their poses like ornaments on the page; we see plants and landscapes, sometimes clear and sometimes as form, moving in and out of abstraction.

 The three sketchbooks are accompanied by an additional booklet containing an introduction by Hans Werner Holzwarth, a conversation between Gilot and Thérèse Crémieux on the artist’s work and travels, and translations of the handwritten text within the drawings.

-Also available as three Art Editions of 60 copies each (No. 1–180), each with a separate signed lithograph created by Gilot especially for this production
+Also available as three Art Editions of 60 copies respectively (No. 1–180), each with a separate lithograph signed and created by Gilot especially for this production.